jbossdemocentral/jdg-labs/lab-guides/lab-setup-guide.md

  	![Select Maven profile](images/lab-guide-image-7.png)

 1. You should now have a workbench with warnings, but without problems.
-1. You are now ready to start with lab1
+1. You are now ready to start with lab 1